* changed example to use toUpperCase() instead of .at(0) because .at(0) does not cause any errors since it is available in string and array

 Co-authored-by: Kamran Ahmed <kamranahmed.se@gmail.com>

 TypeScript developers are often faced with a dilemma: we want to ensure that some expression matches some type, but also want to keep the most specific type of that expression for inference purposes.
-The `satisfies` operator lets us validate that the type of an expression matches some type, without changing the resulting type of that expression.

 For example: